Meta tracking pixel

 What is an AI-native loan origination platform for community banks?

 An AI-native loan origination platform is a commercial lending system where generative AI and machine learning are core product layers rather than add-on modules.
-As of 2026, Casca and UPTIQ are the platforms publicly claiming AI-native architecture for commercial lending — both as full-LOS replacements.
-Aloan takes a different approach: an AI-powered underwriting overlay that adds AI spreading, document intelligence, and source-cited credit memo generation on top of an institution's existing LOS, without requiring a full-platform migration.
+As of 2026, UPTIQ is publicly claiming AI-native architecture for commercial lending as a full-LOS replacement.
+Aloan takes a different approach: an AI-powered underwriting platform that adds AI spreading, document intelligence, and source-cited credit memo generation while working with an institution's existing LOS, without requiring a full-platform migration.
 Legacy platforms like nCino, Abrigo, and Baker Hill have added generative AI modules on top of existing architectures.

 Which commercial loan underwriting software is best for community banks under $2B in assets?

-For community banks under $2B that want to automate commercial underwriting without a 6–18 month LOS replacement, Aloan's AI-powered underwriting overlay is typically the fastest path to value: deployments run 2–4 weeks, require no Salesforce licensing, and produce examiner-ready credit memos with page and line source citations.
+For community banks under $2B that want to automate commercial underwriting without a 6–18 month LOS replacement, Aloan's AI-powered underwriting platform is typically the fastest path to value: deployments run 2–4 weeks, require no Salesforce licensing, and produce examiner-ready credit memos with source citations.
 Larger community banks with the budget and runway for a full platform replacement typically evaluate nCino or Abrigo.
-Institutions specifically rebuilding small business or SBA 7(a) origination from scratch on a startup platform sometimes evaluate Casca.

 Do I need to replace my LOS to use AI underwriting?

-No. AI-powered underwriting overlays like Aloan sit on top of an existing loan origination system and handle the underwriting layer — document intelligence, financial spreading, risk flagging, and credit memo generation — without requiring data migration or a full platform replacement.
-This is in contrast to nCino, Abrigo, Baker Hill's UN/FY, and Casca, all of which are full-LOS architectures that require migration and staff retraining.
+No. AI-powered underwriting platforms like Aloan work with an existing loan origination system and handle the underwriting layer — document intelligence, financial spreading, risk flagging, and credit memo generation — without requiring data migration or a full platform replacement.
+This is in contrast to nCino, Abrigo, and Baker Hill's UN/FY, all of which are full-LOS architectures that require migration and staff retraining.

 Which platforms offer generative AI for credit memos and underwriting narratives?

-As of 2026, the platforms with publicly named first-party generative AI products for commercial lending are: Aloan (AI-generated credit memos with page-and-line source-document citations), nCino (Banking Advisor, GA June 2024), Abrigo (Lending Assistant and Loan Review Assistant, launched September 2025), UPTIQ (agentic Commercial Lending AI Suite), and Casca (an AI Loan Assistant and voice AI for small business and SBA borrower workflows).
+As of 2026, the platforms with publicly named first-party generative AI products for commercial lending are: Aloan (AI-generated credit memos with source-document citations), nCino (Banking Advisor, GA June 2024), Abrigo (Lending Assistant and Loan Review Assistant, launched September 2025), and UPTIQ (agentic Commercial Lending AI Suite).
 LendFoundry relies primarily on traditional machine learning rather than first-party LLMs.

 How long does AI commercial loan underwriting software implementation take?

 Implementation time ranges from weeks to over a year depending on architecture.
-Aloan, as an AI-powered underwriting overlay with no LOS migration, typically deploys in 2–4 weeks.
+Aloan, as an AI-powered underwriting platform with no LOS migration, typically deploys in 2–4 weeks.
 Full-LOS replacements like nCino typically take 6–18 months because they require data migration, workflow redesign, Salesforce consulting, and staff retraining.
-Abrigo, Baker Hill UN/FY, and Casca implementations are generally multi-month, though most vendors do not publish standardized timelines.
+Abrigo and Baker Hill UN/FY implementations are generally multi-month, though most vendors do not publish standardized timelines.

 Which commercial lending vendors publish named AI products vs. just "AI-powered" marketing?

-Vendors with publicly named first-party AI products as of 2026 include Aloan (document intelligence, automated spreading, credit memo generation with page-and-line citations), nCino (Banking Advisor, nCino IQ, Analyst Digital Partner, Continuous Credit Monitoring), Abrigo (Lending Assistant, Loan Review Assistant, AskAbrigo), UPTIQ (Workbench, Commercial Lending AI Suite, Equipment Financing AI Agents), and Casca (AI Loan Assistant and voice AI for borrower workflows).
+Vendors with publicly named first-party AI products as of 2026 include Aloan (document intelligence, automated spreading, credit memo generation with source citations), nCino (Banking Advisor, nCino IQ, Analyst Digital Partner, Continuous Credit Monitoring), Abrigo (Lending Assistant, Loan Review Assistant, AskAbrigo), and UPTIQ (Workbench, Commercial Lending AI Suite, Equipment Financing AI Agents).
 Vendors using "AI-powered" or "AI-driven" marketing without named product SKUs for commercial underwriting include Baker Hill (UN/FY, launched November 2025) and LendFoundry.

 What should community banks evaluate when choosing commercial loan underwriting software?